isomerpages/moe-sls/_student-user-guide/Assess/(A3,11) Speech Evaluation (Enhanced).md

 <ol>
 <li>If Speech Evaluation has been enabled by your teacher, you may record your audio clip for submission to the Speech Evaluator tool.</li>
 <li>You can record multiple audio files.
 However only 1 audio file can be submitted or saved as a draft.</li>
-<li>You may refer to the Rubric when assessing your recording.</li>
 </ol>
 <img alt="Speech Evaluation" style="width: 100%;" src="/images/1Student/As-SE.png">
 <h2>View Speech Evaluation Feedback</h2>
 <hr>
 <p>The Speech Evaluation Tool will generate a transcript of the submitted audio recording.
-The transcript will be automatically annotated for errors such as mispronunciation, inserts and omissions.</p>
+The transcript will be automatically annotated for errors such as mispronunciation, inserts and omissions for English, Chinese and Tamil Language.
+Support for Malay Language will be implemented in future updates.</p>
 <p>Note: You can play the correct audio for mispronunciation or omission errors by clicking on the respective words in the transcript</p>
 <img alt="Speech Evaluation" style="width: 100%;" src="/images/2Teacher/AU_SpeechEvaluate5.png">
 <p>You will see the marks awarded by the Speech Evaluation tool based on the bands and mark range allocated.</p>